 Before lab, read through this entire handout carefully.
 Construct a design document for the LexiconNode class as described in Section 2.3.
-We will briefly go over this design together at the beginning of lab on Wednesday, and we will collect your design documents.
-Please bring a physical copy or a PDF document.
+We will briefly go over this design together at the beginning of lab on Wednesday.

 2 Lab Program